 - Development of draft strategy outline with the Advisory Group

-- Targeted consultation with our wider stakeholder network using the outline as a basis; this includes a Stakeholder Roundtable to facilitate consultation with certain organisations
+- Targeted consultation with a wider stakeholder network using the outline as a basis; this included a Stakeholder Roundtable to facilitate consultation with certain organisations

-- Pulling together the consultation feedback to develop a draft strategy
+- Pulling together consultation feedback to develop a draft strategy

-- Public consultation on a draft strategy, review and revision in response to the public consultation feedback
+- Public consultation on a draft strategy, review and revision in response to feedback

-- Fine-tuning taking into account related chronic disease reforms and initiatives
+- Fine-tuning considering related chronic disease reforms and initiatives

 - Presentation of the final publication to the Australian Health Ministers’ Advisory Council for endorsement by the Australian Government Minister of Health.

-Our National Asthma Strategy preliminary stakeholder survey was conducted in February–March 2015.
-This was designed to help us better understand the priorities and challenges from different perspectives across the asthma world.
+Our National Asthma Strategy preliminary stakeholder survey was conducted in February–March 2015 and was designed to help us understand priorities and challenges from different perspectives across the asthma world.

-We received hundreds of thoughtful replies from people with asthma and their families, health professionals treating people with asthma, and others who care about how Australia should tackle asthma.
-The responses were a wonderful reflection of the insight, expertise and compassion of the Australian asthma community.
+We received hundreds of insightful, compassionate and expert replies from people with asthma and their families, health professionals treating people with asthma, and those who care about how Australia tackles asthma.

-Developed by the Advisory Group in March–April 2015.
-The outline covers the scope of the strategy, as well as establishing the document structure and overarching framework.
-Potential priority areas for action were identified, taking into account the gains already made over the past 20 years.
+Developed by the Advisory Group in March–April 2015, the outline covered the strategy scope and established the document structure and overarching framework.
+Potential priority areas for action were identified, considering gains made over the past 20 years.

-This was developed with the Advisory Group in July 2015, taking into account the feedback received during the targeted consultation.
-The initial outline was adapted into a 1-page framework that captures the key objectives and priority areas.
+This was developed with the Advisory Group in July 2015, considering feedback received during targeted consultation.
+The initial outline was adapted into a 1-page framework capturing key objectives and priority areas.